abritopach/ionic-angular-akita-movies/README.md

 This project shows you how to:

     * Use Capacitor in Ionic 4.
-TODO
+DONE!
     * Use Capacitor Youtube Player (Works on web, android and ios).
-TODO
+DONE!
     * Use Akita for state management in Ionic 4.
 DONE!
     * Show movies list.
 DONE!
     * Show skeleton when the movies list is being downloaded.
-TODO
+DONE!
     * Show movie detail.
 DONE!
     * CRUD operations:
         * Add movie.DONE!
         * Update movie.
-TODO
+DONE!
         * Delete movie.
 DONE!
     * Infinite scroll in movies list.
 TODO
     * Use YouTube Data API to search movie trailer.
-TODO
+DONE!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.